Lithuania–Spain relations

 Lithuania–Spain relations are the bilateral and diplomatic relations between these two countries.
 Relationships are mainly defined by the membership of both countries to the European Union and to NATO.
-Lithuania has an embassy in Madrid and honorary consulates in La Coruña, Albacete, almería, Barcelona, Bilbao, santa Cruz de Tenerife, Valencia.
-Spain have an embassy in Vilnius since December 2013.
+Lithuania has an embassy in Madrid.
+Spain has an embassy in Vilnius since December 2013.

 Diplomatic relations

-Spain re-established diplomatic relations with Lithuania after its independence on September 7, 1991, and accredited – until the opening of the resident Embassy in 2004 – the Spanish Ambassador in Copenhagen.
+The dimplomatic relations between Lithuania and Spain were formally established on July 27, 1922.
+Spain re-established diplomatic relations with Lithuania after its independence restoration on September 7, 1991, and accredited – until the opening of the resident Embassy in 2004 – the Spanish Ambassador in Copenhagen.

 Bilateral relations have been traditionally good, but of limited intensity.
-The entry of Lithuania into NATO on March 29, 2004, and in the European Union on May 1, 2004, together with the opening of a Spanish Embassy in March 2004 (that of Lithuania in Spain opened in 1995), allows us to predict the intensification of these links, such as the increasing immigration of Lithuanians to Spain (estimated at around 20,000).
+The entry of Lithuania into NATO on March 29, 2004, and in the European Union on May 1, 2004, together with the opening of a Spanish Embassy in March 2004 (that of Lithuania in Spain opened in 1995), marks the greater intensity of links, such as the increasing immigration of Lithuanians to Spain (estimated at around 20,000).

 Lithuania is of growing interest for Spain due to the strengthening of the Nordic and Baltic dimension of the European Union that led to the extension of it in 2004.
 In this sense, bilateral cooperation between the two has been reinforced by the observer status of Spain in the Baltic Sea Coast States Council (CBSS), since 2009.

 Spain and Lithuania share many interests within the European Union, such as the defense of the Principles of Cohesion and Solidarity, the construction of energy infrastructures that prevent the isolation of certain countries, the need for an adequate budget allocation for the Union or the importance it attaches to the control of the external borders of the Union.

 Lithuania was the only Baltic country that participated in the Expo Zaragoza in 2008 where this country was represented the pavilion "the House of Rain" visited by the Lithuanian Prime Minister on the day Lithuanian national at the Expo.
 The interest of this country to be present in international events was already evident with its presence in the Seville Expo in 1992, just one year after regaining its independence.